 Through its simple board system, all project teams members can easily allocate ownership to tasks, clearly visualise their tasks and track progress.
 Communication is also centralised within the app with its own chat features and document management system to make sure everyone is on the same page.

 In Microsoft Project, team dashboards allow you to gain a critical overview of project activities and is configurable to your teams specific KPIs.
 File sharing is also simplified with additional controls to ensure you and your client’s data is secure at all times.
 Furthermore, Microsoft Project makes it easy to include individuals and teams both within and outside of the organisation without sacrificing security.
 Finally, its seamless integration with Microsoft Teams ensures all your communication needs are covered.

-Monday.com is a great tool for task management.
+Monday.com is a great tool for task management, and they offer a free plan as well!
 With its easy drag and drop assignment feature, checklist system and progress updates, project managers will have no problem knowing exactly where their team is at.
 However, there are some limitations in planning as it is difficult to track time and expenses, particularly due to the lack of a proper Gantt chart tool.
 As a very people-centric tool, Monday.com is great at motivating people to get the task done but planning tasks is not yet fully optimised.

 On the other hand, Microsoft Project excels at detailed planning, especially for projects that apply waterfall-based methodologies.
 Microsoft not only allows your to allocate and manage tasks, but it also has different tools that allow you to integrate budgets, link up to resource planning tools and allow for clearly defined task dependencies.
 It also comes with additional earned value analytic tools to help gain further real-time insight into project value.
 This wide range of capabilities allows Microsoft Projects to be a full-fledged project management tool with the ability to handle multiple projects and even portfolios instead of being limited to task management of singular smaller projects.